greatanalyst/Retail-Supply-Chain-Optimization-Analysis/README.md

 Category Expansion: Evaluate if the limited Table assortment (34 products) is meeting market demand or if adding new styles could capture untapped revenue.

 ## Challenges
+1. Data Cleaning & Integrity
+The Challenge: Dealing with transactional anomalies like negative quantities, zero-unit prices, and inconsistent delivery dates (like the 0-day and 214-day outliers you found).
+Identified and handled significant data noise, including return transactions represented as negative values, ensuring that the final $10.67M revenue figure was accurate and not inflated by raw system errors.

+2. SQL Schema Design (The Surrogate Key Challenge)
+The Challenge: Moving from a flat Excel-style table to a relational Star Schema.
+Transitioned raw transactional data into a structured Star Schema by creating dimension tables (DimProduct, DimCustomer).
+The primary challenge was generating unique Surrogate Keys to ensure data integrity and optimize join performance within SQL

+3. Handling Duplicate Records (The CTE Challenge)
+The Challenge: The raw data contained multiple entries for the same customer or product, which         threatened to double-count profits.
+Resolved data redundancy issues by implementing Common Table Expressions (CTEs) and window functions (ROW_NUMBER) to programmatically remove duplicate records, ensuring each 'Hero Product' and 'Top Customer' was counted exactly once.